Determining the Composition of Relativistic Jets from Polarization Maps: Synchrotron Formalism

 We start with coefficients of the radiative transfer equation in the emitting particle frame, then convert them into observer frame quantities by making use of the Lorentz invariance of $\nu\chi_\nu$ and $j_\nu/\nu^2$ and noting the Doppler factor:

 where $\nu$ is the observed frequency, $\hat{n}$ is the direction along the line of sight (l.o.s.) (cf. Fig. \ref{ObserverPlane}), and primed quantities denote the particle frame.
 Then we solve the radiative transfer equation by l.o.s. integration of observer frame quantities.
 In the next subsection, we decompose emission and absorption onto the distant observer ($XY$-plane) using the basis set by the two independent polarization directions of an incoming photon.
+In what follows, we assume emitting particles are isotropic in the emitting plasma rest frame.